-Food isn’t cheap.
-But it’s one part of your budget you can’t cut outright.
-Rather than munch on ramen noodles to cut your grocery costs, learn how to be a smart shopper and avoid common mistakes you’re making at the grocery store.
+Fortunately, you don't have to reconcile yourself to a diet of ramen noodles to protect your budget.
+Find out how to be a smart shopper and avoid these common mistakes at the grocery store.

-While making that list, it’s important to have your meal plan all figured out.
-If you’re known to pick up a few extras on each grocery trip, sticking with your list could very well knock off more than a few bucks.
+While making a list, it's important to have your meal plan all figured out.
+If you're known to pick up some extras on each grocery trip, sticking with your list could very well knock off more than a few bucks.

 Before you run out the door, make note of what you already have in your kitchen.
 This should go hand in hand with meal planning and your grocery list.
 Some things to consider when taking inventory: how many items you have and expiration dates.
 You should also make an effort to move expiring products to the front of the pantry or refrigerator.